Delarin/Elk-Stack-Project/README.md

    * We installed an image that we want to use for the project
      * `$ sudo docker pull cybersecurity/ansible`
      * `$ sudo docker run -ti cybersecurity/ansible bash`
+     * `$ docker run` note: this should only be run once after the installation of the docker.io

+  #### YAML
+  The Ansible container has full access to our VNet and can make a connection with our new VM.
+  Each time we start our Virtual machines, we usually ran some few linux commands to start the ansible container and attach it, this below script was written to enhance performance.